yeah1tnt/phase-3-project/README.md

 11 - dictionary, showing word and adding word with choice of what part of speech it will be.

 12 - generate a random word and find its definition based on random chance of a part of speech.
 Force the function to return a value if it did not find any the first time based on the word generated.
+Added delete function to delete word off the database